matheus-vieira/matheus-vieira.github.io/source/resume/index.md

 ---

 ## Goal
-Create new and better concepts using design patterns and best practices for application development.
-Working together with a team leading them to find better solutions for the projects, regardless of the tools used.
+Create new and better concepts using design patterns and best practices for the development of applications and use automated tests to ensure the system quality

 ## Available versions of my curriculum
 [Curriculum English]({{ '/resume/curriculum-en.pdf' }}){: .btn.btn-ghost download=""}